 - The diagnostic test interval and the time to repair detected failures is less than the assumed MTTR in calculations

-Process Safety Time Kills The SIL Level Of Most Mechanical Devices
+Does Process Safety Time or MTTR Kill The SIL Level Of Most Mechanical Devices?

 The achievable SIL level of a single mechanical, type A device, depends on the SFF.
 The SFF is higher when there are less DU failures.
 In order to turn DU failures into DD failures we can built in diagnostics test.
 In order for a test to be a diagnostic test it needs to be frequent enough.
 For low demand mode functions the frequency of the diagnostic test interval plus the action to go to the safe state must be faster than the process safety time.
 What is the process safety time and why is it not in favour of the SIL level?